Skip to main content

 Node operators

-Sending these transaction types will no longer be supported, however you will still be able to retrieve any historical instances of these transactions.
+Sending these transaction types is no longer be supported, however you can still retrieve any historical instances of these transactions.

 • Type 0 (0x0) Celo legacy transaction.
 These are type 0 transactions that had some combination of the following fields set ("feeCurrency", "gatewayFee", "gatewayFeeRecipient") and "ethCompatible" set to false.